justindujardin/hillspace/paper/Hill Space is All You Need.md

 *While we have not extensively studied the shift in learning dynamics introduced by snapping activations, significant convergence acceleration was observed during optimization.
 Snapping can be applied during training for guaranteed exact discrete values, or deployed only during inference to preserve standard gradient flow while achieving exact results in deployment.*
 # 3. Hill Space Mathematical Primitives

 We demonstrate Hill Space's discrete selection capabilities using mathematical primitives as our test domain.
 Building on NALU's [Trask et al., 2018] foundational additive and exponential primitives, we show these operations achieve high precision through Hill Space's constraint topology.
-We then introduce two novel trigonometric primitives, testing the generality of the discrete selection framework and revealing systematic relationships across different operational domains.
+We then introduce two novel trigonometric primitives, testing the generality of the discrete selection framework.

 Mathematical operations provide an ideal testing ground for Hill Space because they have unambiguous correct answers, enabling clear validation of the discrete selection methodology across different primitive formulations.